letiziaburioli/llvm-project/README.md

 cd ..
 llvm/build/bin/clang -target riscv64-unknown-elf -O0 -S -emit-llvm testFunction.c -o testFunction.bc

-### Run llc with our pass on testFunction.bc and specify the pass CLI options
+### Run llc with our pass on testFunction.bc and specify the pass CLI options: -mailbox-offset allows the user to set a desired value
+### for MailBoxAddr, whereas -main-ret defines whether the pass should be applied also to the main function return or not.
 llvm/build/bin/llc testFunction.bc -o - -mailbox-offset 10 -main-ret 1

+----- DEFAULT README.md -----
 The LLVM project has multiple components.
 The core of the project is itself called "LLVM".
 This contains all of the tools, libraries, and header files needed to process intermediate representations and convert them into